jessicametzger/grcrfit/README.md

         logprob = (weights[0] * CRchisqu/nCRpoints) + (weights[1] * Voyagerchisqu/nVoyagerpoints) + (weights[2] * GRchisqu/nGRpoints) + logprior

     So, note that the absolute weighting of the CR, VR, and GR contributions does matter, if you aren't using a flat prior.
-Default is [.33, .33, .33] (equal weights).
+If you set "weights" to None, the logprob will be calculated without weighting:

+        logprob = CRchisqu + Voyagerchisqu + GRchisqu + logprior

+    The default is None.

 - "priors" entry: 0 or 1, specifying whether to apply a gaussian (0) or flat (1) prior to the solar modulation.
 The Earth-based phi priors are taken from Usoskin +11 (given in the crdb data exports), and the Voyager phi prior is 0+-65 MV.
 Default is 0 (gaussian priors).